tango-controls/rfc/5/README.md

 * To change the representation of an information in order to be more user friendly a Property can define a new data format for the graphical user interface to convert the raw data.

-* To configure some alarms on attribute's value.
+* To configure some alarms on Attribute value.

-* To memorize the attribute value each time it changes.
+* To memorize the Attribute value each time it changes.

 ## Specification

 A Tango Property is a strict definition of a pair of key/value
 * The Property SHALL have one key, called Property Name
 * The Property SHALL have one value, which could be empty, called Property Value
-* If the device is started upon a Tango Database, Class, Device, Attribute and Free Properties MAY be persisted into the Tango Database (RFC6)
+* If the Device is started upon a Tango Database, Class, Device, Attribute and Free Properties MAY be persisted into the Tango Database (RFC6)
-* If the device is started without a Tango Database, the device and class properties MAY be persisted in a file (but no support for the attribute properties).
+* If the Device is started without a Tango Database, the device and class properties MAY be persisted in a file (but no support for the attribute properties).
-* All device and class properties MAY be directly modified and accessed through the database device or its file
+* All Device and Class Properties MAY be directly modified and accessed through the database device or its file (TODO: to be moved to Request/Reply RFC)
-* Attribute properties SHOULD be modified and accessed at any time through the device object (RFC-2)
+* Attribute Properties SHOULD be modified and accessed at any time through the Device object (RFC-2) (TODO: to be moved to Request/Reply RFC)
-* All default attribute and device properties are OPTIONAL
-* The attribute, class and device properties MAY be defined in the device code and they MAY be OPTIONAL OR REQUIRED (also called mandatory properties).
-* TODO: system properties
+* A Property Value MAY have a default value
+* A Mandatory Property is a Property for which the Property Value SHALL NOT be null and SHALL not have a default value
-* If the device is started upon a Tango Database, the class and device properties changes are historized in the Tango Database (RFC-6)
+* If the Device is started upon a Tango Database, the Class and Device Properties changes are historized in the Tango Database (RFC-6) (TODO: To be moved to Tango Database RFC)
-* When a error occurs (i.e. network issue, Tango Database timeout...), a DevFailed exception MUST be thrown (RFC-x for DevFailed?)
+* When a error occurs (i.e. network issue, Tango Database timeout...), a DevFailed exception MUST be thrown (RFC-x for DevFailed/Common types?)
+(TODO: To be moved to Request-Reply RFC)
-* All device and class properties MUST be loaded at init command or device start-up (RFC-8)
+* All Device and Class Properties MAY be loaded at init command or device start-up (RFC-8)
-* A device or class property MAY have an OPTIONAL default value.
+* A Device or Class Property MAY have a default value.
-	* The device property value loading flow in pseudo-code is:
+* The Device Property Value loading flow in pseudo-code is (TODO to be moved to RFC-8):
 	```
 	property-value = getDevicePropertyFromTangoDBorFile(device-name, property-name)
 	if(property-value is empty)